ajv-validator/ajv/KEYWORDS.md

 ### `contains`

-The value of the keyword is a JSON-schema.
+The value of the keyword is a JSON Schema.
 The array is valid if it contains at least one item that is valid according to this schema.

 __Example__